-HSTY 430 Revolution in the Modern World
+HSTY 430 Revolution in the Modern World F even (3 SH) (WI)

 This course explores revolutionary change since the seventeenth century through both violent and nonviolent conflict, focusing on Europe but exploring other areas of conflict as well.
 This course is taught through discussion and engaged learning activities.
 A research project and an oral presentation are required.
 This is a writing intensive course.
 Prerequisite: HSTY 103H, HSTY 111H, HSTY 112H, HSTY 231G, HSTY 232G, HSTY 235H, or sophomore standing (HSTY 104H recommended).